darkqiank/who-dat/.github/README.md

 The base URL for the public API is [`who-dat.as93.net`](https://who-dat.as93.net)

-If you're self-hosting (recommended) then replace this with your own base URL.
+If you're self-hosting (recommended) then replace this with your own base URL..

 ### Endpoints